cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/devices/mutual-tls-authentication.md

 4. Assign the Root CA a name and add the fully-qualified domain names (FQDN) that will use this certificate.

-These FQDNs will be the hostnames used for the resources being protected in the Access policy.
+These FQDNs will be the hostnames used for the resources being protected in the [Zero Trust policy](/policies/zero-trust).
 You must associate the Root CA with the FQDN that the application being protected uses.

 5. Click **Save**.